Perfect Roasted Potato Wedges

 Chef Tips and Tricks:

-• Oiling the potatoes in a bowl rather than placing them on a prepared baking sheet and then drizzling them with oil will help you control the amount on the potatoes.
+• Oiling the potatoes in a bowl rather than placing them on a prepared baking sheet and drizzling them with oil will help you control the amount.
 Gravity is your friend here–excess oil will fall to the bottom of the bowl.
 Too much oil will cause the potatoes to be soggy.

 • If cutting the potatoes ahead of time, cover with water to prevent browning then place in the refrigerator until ready to roast.
 Pat dry before roasting.